rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

         ...
     }

 The core member is the `spt`, which points to the base address of a physical page and stores 512 page table entries (SPTEs).
-As shown above, this structure also stores other information besides `spt`, that are not directly used by the EPT mechanism, but that are import to the KVM, such as the role of page structure in the EPT page hierarchy.
+As shown above, this structure also stores other information besides `spt`, that are not directly used by the EPT mechanism, but that are important to the KVM, such as the role of a page structure in the EPT page hierarchy.

 The diagram below gives an overview of the main data structures examined in this section.
 The blue part corresponds to what Intel's EPT hardware mechanism sees.

 ![](./ept_data_struct.svg)

 All the mapping we discussed above is handled by function `kvm_tdp_mmu_map` (`tdp_mmu.c`).
 The function header comment of this function states: "Handle a TDP page fault (NPT/EPT violation/misconfiguration) by installing page tables and SPTEs to translate the faulting guest physical address".
-The function iterates the EPT paging struct and from each level it: allocates memory for the shadow page and the SPT, initializes them and links the parent level SPTE to point to the current level SPTE:
+The function iterates the EPT paging struct and from each level it allocates memory for the shadow page and the SPT, initializes them and links the parent level SPTE to point to the current level SPTE:

     - kvm_tdp_mmu_map [tdp_mmu.c]
      - tdp_mmu_for_each_pte